mrYakamoto/data-drill-stack-and-queue/README.md

 ##Learning Competencies

+* Understand the types of data structures.
+* Implement the Stack and Queue data structures in Ruby.
+* Determine when to use a particular data structure.

 ##Summary

 A **data structure** is a particular way of storing and organizing data so that it can be used efficiently.
 Data structures are usually categorized as primitive, composite or abstract.